-This entire film is also made up of a bunch of tracking shots, but the best one is where Riggan is locked out of the theatre and must run to the front of the door to make it back to the stage before the next scene begins.
+This entire film is also made up of a bunch of tracking shots, but the best one is where Riggan is locked out of the theatre and must run to the front door to make it back to the stage before the next scene begins.

 One of the reasons this shot is so great is that is works on a thematic level for the film and the Riggan’s character because it shows his commitment to the show.
 He is trapped — forced to humiliate himself… for the show.

 14. The Shining

 Creepy doesn’t begin to define it.
 The great thing about a Kubrick tracking shot is how much room there is to view the surroundings.
-How much he lets the shots breathe, and in doing so creates terror in our own minds.
+How much he lets the shots breathe, and in doing so creates terror.

 Think of the camera movement as more of a supernatural evil, as though the spirit of the hotel is watching the family — the tracking shot as POV.

 15. Boogie Nights

 This film has some really great tracking shots, but this one is great because it has a lot of moving parts, makes you feel like you’re attending the party, and also pays homage to another great tracking shot from the early days of cinema.

-There are a lot of good tracking shots here and in his other films, so make sure to take a look at as many as you can with Paul Thomas Anderson.
+There are a lot of good tracking shots here and in his other films, so make sure to take a look at as many as you can with PT Anderson.

 16. Soy Cuba

-I put this one next to Boogie Nights for a reason, and if you don’t know why, take a minute to think about it while you relax by the swimming pool.
+I put this one next to Boogie Nights for a reason, and if you don’t know why, take a minute to think about it while you relax by the pool.